camlloyd/oct-to-tiff/README.md

 ## Contributing

-This project uses [black](https://github.com/psf/black) for formatting and [isort](https://github.com/PyCQA/isort) for sorting imports.
+This project uses [Ruff](https://github.com/astral-sh/ruff) for linting and formatting.

 ## Requirements